pocesar/googleapi-kohana/README.md

 Google API for Kohana 3.3
 ================

-Google API client wrapper, focused on the OAuth of Google+ (+ User info) for Kohana 3.3
+Google API client wrapper, focused on the OAuth of Google+ (+ User info) for Kohana 3.3, but works for all the other services Google has to offer

 ### Usage